CV4EcologySchool/cv4e_cagedbird_ID/Code_Documentation.md

 * [ ] Connecting models end to end (cropper to species detector)
 * [ ] Training the original model on more species
 * [ ] Train a cropper and feed those results to the first model
+* [ ] could train the cropped model on the initial yolo results than test the detector on the ones for which we don't have enough crops
+* [ ] 20 minimum folder also has some species that are nearer to 100, this needs to be further sorted

 ## Minor
 * [ ] Sort out the number of species I can actually work with
 * [ ] List of species that I observed in markets (interactive html format with an example image)
 * [ ] Species, file names etc for James to review
 * [ ] Re-connect your work to comet
+* [ ] The first column in our database ('Market_data_ID') has the crops but there is some independence issues so we need to label the source and discard ones

 ## Extra
 * [ ] Caged bar augmenter

+11/01/24
+comet_ml not working when imported, I tried running this code to update it, but this will now be specfic to this cv4e2 environment, I might then need to update the environment.yml file later? pip install comet_ml --upgrade